Azure/portaldocs/portal-sdk/templates/portalfx-ux-displaying-legal-terms.md

 ## Questions or Comments
 If you have questions or comments about the legal terms selector or legal terms blade, send them to the [Azure Marketplace team][1store].

-[integration section]: #referencing-the-legal-terms-blade
+[integration section]: #displaying-legal-terms-in-a-create-form-referencing-the-legal-terms-blade
-[parameters section]: #parameters-and-settings
+[parameters section]: #displaying-legal-terms-in-a-create-form-parameters-and-settings
-[purchases section]: #listing-the-purchased-products
+[purchases section]: #displaying-legal-terms-in-a-create-form-parameters-and-settings-listing-the-purchased-products
 [create forms article]: portalfx-ux-create-forms
 [publishing portal]: https://publish.windowsazure.com/
 [1store]: mailto:1store@microsoft.com